 Also, be aware that making a claim will likely put up your premium substantially the following year.
 It is a decision to make but it is good to know that if the claim were to be for a substantial amount, it could prove to be much more than all the premiums you had paid.

 You should also be aware that home insurance usually doesn’t cover the full cost of rebuilding your home in the event of a disaster.
 Most policies will only pay out around 60-70% of the rebuild cost, so it’s important to make sure you have enough coverage.
-You can do this by calculating the rebuild cost of your home using an online calculator or by speaking to an insurance broker.
+Let’s understand it with an example.
+In case your home got damaged due to a fire, you would need to have the necessary coverage to rebuild your home with the help of professional fire restoration experts.
+If you didn’t have enough coverage, you would be responsible for paying the remaining costs out of pocket.
+This is why it is important to make sure you have the right amount of coverage for your home.

 Home insurance can be a complex topic, but it’s important to understand the different types of coverage available and what might be best for you.
 It is particularly important to be aware of accidental damage cover when you are looking to purchase insurance for buildings or contents and all risks when insuring contents.